 Pests and diseases can impact heavily on Australia's agricultural and associated industries, the environment, people's health and the economy.

-The foot-and-mouth disease outbreak in the United Kingdom in 2001 alerted countries to the importance of communication in responding to an agricultural emergency.
+The 2001 foot-and-mouth disease outbreak in the United Kingdom alerted countries to the importance of communication in responding to an agricultural emergency.
 In Australia, the equine influenza outbreak in 2007 demonstrated the importance of communicating with the public to help contain and eradicate the disease.

 The media is a key partner that can provide news and help the community to respond to biosecurity incidents.

-This page describes how government authorities and industry respond to agricultural pest or disease (biosecurity) incidents, in order to control them and, where possible, eradicate the pest or disease.
+This page describes how government authorities and industry respond to agricultural pest or disease (biosecurity) incidents, in order to control them and, where possible, eradicate them.
 It also provides guidance to the media about quarantine/biosecurity laws, and how the media can play an important role in helping the community during such incidents.

 Media access to affected properties